Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

   - Extensions methods allow you to choose the token cache implementation you want to have in your web resource (`AddSessionBasedTokenCache`, or `AddInMemoryTokenCache` for the moment)
   - `MsalUiRequiredExceptionFilterAttribute` allows for incremental consent by declaratively adding the attribute with the required scopes, on a controller action.

-- Bootstrap the web resource from the Startup.cs file in your web application by just calling a few methods
-  - `AddAzureAdV2Authentication` to add authentication with the Microsoft Identity platform (AAD v2.0)
-  - `AddMsal` to add support for token acquistion with MSAL.
-This should be followed by one of the AddXXXTokenCache methods to express the token cache technology to use.

 ## Learn more:
 You can learn more about the tokens by looking at the following articles in MSAL.NET's conceptual documentation: